What is a Judge of Election?

 - Return the election materials to a receiving station on election night (to be determined by all judges on Election Day.)

-- Serve additional days in Vote By Mail ballot processing, nursing-home voting or in post-election counting activities in the warehouse.
+- Serve additional days in Vote By Mail ballot processing, nursing-home voting or in post-election counting activities at the Board's offices or warehouse.

 Income earned by election judges and other election workers is subject to federal income tax; however, such income is not subject to income tax withholding.
-Those few election judges and election workers who earn $600 or more in any calendar year for multiple election assignments will receive an IRS Form W-2 at the end of the year.
-Election judges and election workers who also are employed by the City of Chicago or the County of Cook will receive a Form W-2 that will include income earned for election duties even if less than $600 annually.
-All individuals who may be eligible to receive a Form W-2 must complete and submit to the Board IRS Form W-4.
+Those few election judges and election workers who earn $600 or more in any calendar year for multiple election assignments will receive an IRS Form 1099 at the end of the year.
+Election judges and election workers who also are employed by the City of Chicago or the County of Cook will receive a Form 1099 that will include income earned for election duties even if less than $600 annually.
+All individuals who may be eligible to receive a Form 1099 must complete an

 Contact information for Judges Department